supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 *I used snuff for ~6 years.*

-Now I'm not implying everything you learn needs to have such a great effect, but I'm implying everything should contribute **directly** or **indirectly** to your big goals or your life in general.
+Now I'm not implying everything you learn needs to have such a great effect, but I'm implying everything should contribute **directly** or **indirectly** to your big goals or to your life in general.
 Applicability can be kinda broad term.
 It is applicable if it shapes your thinking.
 Almost everything shapes our thinking.
 I find it useful to think of applicability in terms of connections:

 ## If there is no connection, it is useless